Marketing plan. Marketing strategy. Marketing vision.

 To play on even more cliches, “A journey of a thousand miles begins with a single step.”
 Try your best to avoid paralysis by analysis, and instead tackle your strategy or plan one step at a time.

 And if you don’t think documenting your marketing plan or strategy is important, think again.
 Remember: marketers who document strategy are 538%(!) more likely to report success than those who don’t.

-Finally, for those who are stoked to start planning, we created a marketing toolkit that allows you to work through building your very own marketing strategy.
+Finally, one last reminder that for those who can't wait to dig in and start planning, we created a marketing toolkit that allows you to work through building your very own marketing strategy.
 Happy planning!

 From competing with her brothers while growing up to captaining Purdue’s soccer team, Mollie seeks out challenges wherever they may lie.
 That’s why she’s perfectly suited for content marketing—building content, measuring results, and trying to top your previous performance is what it’s all about, and Mollie knocks it out of the park every time.
 When she’s not creating killer content, Mollie’s usually playing soccer, traveling, or drawing, and she hopes to become a part-time cheesemonger someday because “the title is funny.”